 What is Brexit?

-Negotiations between the United Kingdom and the European Union on the withdrawal from the European Union (based on Article 50 of the Treaty on EU) have been concluded, and the European Council and the government of the United Kingdom have approved the withdrawal agreement.
-For the agreement to enter into force, ratification in the parliament of the United Kingdom and the approval of the European Parliament is required.
+Negotiations between the United Kingdom and the European Union on the withdrawal from the European Union (based on Article 50 of the Treaty on EU) have ended, and the European Council and the government of the United Kingdom have concluded the withdrawal agreement.

 Citizens of the United Kingdom

-- After the United Kingdom leaves the European Union (31 Januray 2020), a transition period will start, which will last until 31 December 2020.
+- From 1 of February 2020 a transition period will start, which will last until 31 December 2020.
 Until the end of the transition period the law of the European Union will generally remain applicable to citizens of the United Kingdom and their family members.

 - Citizens residing in Estonia will be able to continue to reside here on the basis of a valid ID card.

 - Family members of UK citizens who are third-country nationals will be able to stay in Estonia on the basis of their current residence permit.